ascorbic/chalkstream/README.md

 WebAssembly build of FFmpeg.
 This is a lot quicker if your browser natively supports H.264 (most except Firefox).
 Otherwise your computer needs to be quite fast if it is to handle real-time encoding.
-The chunks are then uploaded to Netlify Blob Store.
+The chunks are then uploaded to Netlify Blobs.
 Netlify Edge Functions handle the ingest and generating the dynamic playlist.

 **[See a demo](https://chalkstream.netlify.app/)**